jtmb/dev-box/README.md

 - Secure secrets and SSH directory setup
 - Docker-in-Docker support (optional)
 - Includes dev-tricks - a custom built devops menu-driven TUI for dev-box
+- NEW* Includes cheeky startup messages.
+(Can be dissabled in config.)

 ## Architecture